 Okpik Winter Camping is a very strenuous weekend.
 All of your gear and food for the weekend is pulled on sleds, most of the day is devoted to shelter building and it can be very cold.
 Youth should have the size and maturity to complete and enjoy the weekend.
 All participants should do physical training to condition themselves for a very invigorating and challenging weekend.
 The Okpik staff will provide a course regardless of the snow conditions.
 There will be no cancellations due to the weather (lack of snow).
 Depending on the snow conditions, be prepared to ski or backpack into the backcountry.

-The 2014 season has completed with a record number of participants enjoying a true winter camping experience.
+The 2015 season ended with a record number of participants enjoying a true winter camping experience.
 Thanks to all of our wonderful volunteers, led by Co-Chairmen, Stewart Layhe and Tom Cycyota, for their outstanding work this season.
-The 2015 season will begin taking reservations on October of 2014 and tends to fill up by the end of October!
-Contact the Okpik Co-Chairmen, Stewart Layhe or Tom Cycyota, 303.949.7463 for more information.
+Online sign up for the 2016 Okpik season will begin on October 2, 2015 at 9:00 a.m. and tends to fill up by the end of October!
+Contact the Okpik Co-Chairmen, Stewart Layhe, or Tom Cycyota, 303-949-7463 for more information.